utelle/wxsqlite3/Readme.txt

 Version history
 ---------------

+ 1.9.9 - Upgrade to SQLite version 3.6.23
+         Fixed a bug when compiling for dynamic loading of SQLite Added static methods to class wxSQLite3Database for accessing the run-time library compilation options diagnostics
- 1.9.8 - Upgrade to SQLite version 3.6.22
+         Added mathod FormatV to class wxSQLite3StatementBuffer 1.9.8 - Upgrade to SQLite version 3.6.22
          Fixed a bug when compiling without precompiled header support (by including wx/arrstr.h)